-Utah uses the Federal Employer Identification Number (EIN) as the corporation's identification number with the state.
+The corporation's federal Employer Identification Number (EIN) is the Utah identification number.
 The Utah Department of Commerce also issues a registration number upon incorporation or qualification in Utah.
 Enter both the EIN and Utah Incorporation/Qualification number in the proper fields on page 1 of form TC-20S.
 These numbers are used for identification of the corporate tax return.